 However, in the sky and the grassy areas of the panel I kept the quilting more basic.

 Let’s compare that to the Yellowstone Panel that I also quilted.

 In this panel, I thought the buffalo was the most striking part, so I didn’t add as much detail in the mountains.

 But once I started quilting the buffalo, I followed the same routine that I did on the Badlands panel.
 First quilting the guidelines, then filling in with different thread colors.

 Hopefully, between the video demo and these handy tips, you will empowered to give this technique a try!
-To see the different threads I used or to learn more about the National Parks panels, click here.
+To learn more about the National Parks panels, click here.